OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 Used to simply set player spawns.

+Take note of the plus, it shows you the direction player will orientate themselves on spawn.

 The only option you can set is `playerNr`.
 If its `0-3`, player with that number can spawn there, if its `-1` its a generic spawn (anyone can spawn there if `useGenericSpawns==true`)

 ### `powerupBase`